qiniu/version/README.md

 # version
-package version defines the utility information for versioning binary
+fast way to add version information for your application

 ## Usage